 - A session on practical methods to proactively mitigate and manage sexual abuse and molestation claims builds off a keynote session delivered at the 2018 Fall Educational Forum.

-- Power of Pooling Roundtables give opportunity for small group conversation on governance, leadership, and hot topics issues facing public entity governing bodies and leadership.
+- Power of Pooling Roundtables are an opportunity for small group conversation on governance, leadership, and hot topics issues facing public entity governing bodies and leadership.
+Attendees will pre-select a discussion topic so AGRiP can group individuals according to shared interest.

 Pooling Basics helps those newer to public entity pooling learn how our approach varies from the traditional insurance industry and introduces attendees to the core operations important for every pool.
 Pooling Basics is appropriate for pool staff and governing bodies and is offered as a preconference program from 11 a.m. - 6 p.m., Sunday, March 3.